shankykm/Influenza_KalmanFilter_Prediciton/README.md

   - Extracts informative priors from historical data.
 - **Forecasting**:
   - Forecasts positive cases and total volume, undoing the differencing to return to the original scale.
-  - Evaluates performance using MAD and coverage probability.

 ---

 ### **4. SARIMA Model**